andrazpolak/atp_things_client_redis/README.md

-# ATP Things - Client - redis
+# ATP Things - Client (redis)

-ATP Thing client redis is the library for communicating with redis in-memory database for exchangeing data between services.
+ATP Things client redis is the library for communicating with redis in-memory database for exchangeing data between services.

 ## Getting started
 ## The API